ibm-cloud-docs/openwhisk/prep.md

    The file `dist/bundle.js` is created and deploys as the action source code.

-6. Create the action using the `npm` script or the CLI.
+6. Create the action by using the `npm` script or the CLI.

    * Run the following the `npm` script.